meizy/evernote-to-gdrive/README.md

 ### Inter-note links

-Links between notes are preserved in both output modes.
+Links between notes are preserved in both output modes - google doc URLs or .docx relative links.

 - **Matching is title-based** — ENEX exports have no note GUIDs, so notes that were renamed between export and migration will lose their link targets.
 - **Unresolved links** appear as `[link to "title" not resolved]`, warnings printed to the console.